tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_openapis_quickstart_stoplight.md

 2. In the sidebar, select the **/weather** endpoint.
 3. Click the **Try It** tab near the top of the screen.
 4. Clear all check boxes except for `zip` and `appid`.
-5. Enter your zip code for the `zip` parameter.
+5. Enter your zip code for the `zip` parameter (for example, 98058).
 6. Enter your API key for the API Key parameter.
 For details on getting the OpenWeatherMap API key, see [Get an OpenWeatherMap API Key](docapis_get_auth_keys.html#openweathermap_apikey).
+(You can also type out the API key pictured in the image below.
+It's not text because any API keys printed in text always get exploited and then disabled by the vendor.)

     The screen should look like this: